 We continue on in this way until we arrive at an answer:

-Note that in these last steps we have taken some short cuts; there is nothing wrong with this as long as the derivation is clear and you don't confuse yourself.
+Note that in these last steps I have taken some short cuts; there is nothing wrong with this as long as the derivation is clear and you don't confuse yourself.
 Also, at any step along the way, I could have stopped and entered the current expression into Racket and it would evaluate.

 There is nothing special about the order in which we substitute for subexpressions.
 For example, we could have continued the above example like this: